-What voltage should I choose for my LiFePO4cells?
+What voltage and charge profile should I choose for my LiFePO4cells?

 There is a little debate in the community whether it is harmful to a LiFePO4 battery to be maintained at its max voltage (3.55V-3.65V per cell / 14.2V-14.6V for a 4S battery pack) indefinitely.
 One opinion is that it is better not to maintain the voltage indefinitely, rather use a multistage profile which would maintain a voltage which equates closely to (or below) the resting voltage of a fully charged battery (once a charge cycle has been completed), extending the life of the cells.